Keeping safe online

 - Check any websites being used, to ensure they are appropriate for your child – especially if they are different to those mentioned on the school plans.

-- Remind your child to apply their online safety learning and always check with an adult before sharing any information.
+- Remind your child to always check with an adult before sharing any information.

 If you do experience any of the following issues or would like advice, here are just a few links to guidance and support websites.

 - Harmful or Upsetting content -you can contact the UK Safer Internet centre at https://reportharmfulcontent.com/

 - Bullying or Online Abuse – you can contact the National Crime Agency website at https://www.ceop.police.uk/safety-centre/ or the Anti Bullying Alliance at